Last updated on March 21, 2026

 How Does Sacrifice Work with Indestructible?

-Like I mentioned earlier, indestructible doesn’t protect against sacrifice.
-If you want to betray your precious indestructible permanent, you’re more than welcome to sacrifice it, and it will be sacrificed.
-To the graveyard it goes.
+Indestructible doesn’t protect against sacrifice.
+If you want to betray your precious indestructible permanent, you’re more than welcome to sacrifice it.
+To the graveyard it goes!
+Same goes for opposing sacrifice effects.
+If someone plays Chainer's Edict or Consuming Vapors and your only creature is indestructible, it'll still be sacrificed.

-Age counters can force your opponent to sacrifice their precious indestructible baby if they can’t keep up with the cumulative upkeep cost.
-Xathrid Gorgon’s petrification counters are another fun way to nerf indestructible problems, even if you’re not outright getting rid of it.
+Age counters can force your opponent to sacrifice their precious indestructible baby if they can’t keep up with the cumulative upkeep cost, so making something like Mystic Remora indestructible won't achieve much.

 Can You Deal Damage to Indestructible Creatures?